Portland Makeup Programs

 Associate of Applied Science in Cosmetology

 The cosmetology program prepares students to take the Oregon State Board of Cosmetology Examination.
-The curriculum includes courses on hair, esthetics, nails, algebra, business and psychology.
+The curriculum includes courses on hair, esthetics, nails, algebra, communication in the workplace and psychology.
+The esthetics and cosmetology clinics and labs focus on topics such as makeup application, skin diseases, hair removal procedures, facials, skin treatment, body wraps, facial massages, false eyelashes, skin analysis and skincare.
+Students also participate in exam prep courses and clinics to prepare for the state board exam.
 The program can be completed in two years by seven consecutive terms and includes the 2,300 contact hours required for licensure.